BPS Invariants for a Knot in Seifert Manifolds: Introduction

 \section{Introduction}

 Knot invariants have been studied actively both in mathematics and physics due to their importance.
-Knot polynomials can be understood as the Wilson loop expectation value in Chern-Simons theory and since the work of Witten \cite{Witten-Jones} knot polynomials have been discussed from various physical perspectives.
+Knot polynomials can be understood as the Wilson loop expectation value in Chern-Simons theory \cite{Witten-Jones} and since the work of Witten various physical aspects of knot polynomials have been discussed in literature.

-Recently, there have been important developments in knot polynomials, which are about the analytic continuation of knot invariants \cite{Gukov-Pei-Putrov-Vafa,Gukov-Manolescu}.
-Chern-Simons partition function for a knot in non-trivial 3-manifolds in general is not a $q$-series with integer powers and integer coefficients.
-But it was conjectured in \cite{Gukov-Pei-Putrov-Vafa} that the Chern-Simons partition function for a Wilson loop operators supported on a knot $K$ in non-trivial 3-manifold $M_3$ with representation $\mathcal{R}$ of the gauge group $G$ can be decomposed into $q$-series with integer powers and integer coefficients, which is called the homological blocks $\widehat{Z}(M_3,K;q, \mathcal{R})$, as in the case of closed 3-manifolds \cite{Gukov-Putrov-Vafa, Gukov-Pei-Putrov-Vafa}.
-This was checked for lens space in \cite{Gukov-Pei-Putrov-Vafa} when $G=SU(2)$.
-These homological blocks can be regarded as the invariants that provide an analytic continuation of the Chern-Simons partition function for a knot in non-trivial 3-manifolds with a given representation $\mathcal{R}$, which is expected to be categorified.
+Recently, there have been important developments in knot polynomials, which are about the analytic continuation of them \cite{Gukov-Pei-Putrov-Vafa,Gukov-Manolescu}.
+Chern-Simons partition function for a knot $K$ in a non-trivial 3-manifold $M_3$ in general is not a $q$-series with integer powers and integer coefficients.
+But it was conjectured in \cite{Gukov-Pei-Putrov-Vafa} that the Wilson loop expectation value with a representation $\mathcal{R}$ of the gauge group $G$ can be decomposed into $q$-series with integer powers and integer coefficients, which is called the homological block $\widehat{Z}(M_3,K;q, \mathcal{R})$, as in the case of closed 3-manifolds \cite{Gukov-Putrov-Vafa, Gukov-Pei-Putrov-Vafa}.
+For $G=SU(2)$, the conjecture states that

+Here, $CS_a$ is a Chern-Simons invariant of abelian flat connection $a$, and $S_{ab}$ is the $S$-transform that satisfies $S^2=I$ where $I$ is an identity. $q \searrow e^{\frac{2\pi i}{k}}$ means that $\tau$ of $q=e^{2\pi i \tau}$ approaches to $1/k$, $k \in \mathbb{Z}$ from the upper half plane of $\tau$.
+The decomposition \eqref{decompz} was checked for the lens space in \cite{Gukov-Pei-Putrov-Vafa}.
+These homological blocks can be regarded as the invariants that provide an analytic continuation of the Chern-Simons partition function for a knot in non-trivial 3-manifolds with a given representation $\mathcal{R}$, which are expected to be categorified.

-Meanwhile, a two-variable knot invariant or an analytic continuation of the colored Jones polynomial with both the Chern-Simons level $k$ and the representation $\mathcal{R}$ analytically continued, which is often denoted as $F_K(x,q)$ in literature, has been proposed in \cite{Gukov-Manolescu}.
+Meanwhile, it was conjectured in \cite{Gukov-Manolescu} that there is a two-variable knot invariant that is obtained from the Borel resummation of the Melvin-Morton-Rozansky expansion \cite{Melvin-Morton, Rozansky-higherMM, Bar-Natan-Garoufalidis} of the colored Jones polynomial.
+It is often denoted as $F_K(x,q)$ in literature and can be regarded as an analytic continuation of the colored Jones polynomial with both the Chern-Simons level $k$ and the representation $\mathcal{R}$ analytically continued.
 A number of aspects of $F_K(x,q)$ including calculations and generalizations have been studied, for example, in \cite{Park-ZF,Park-largeR,EGGKPS-largeN,Kucharski:2020rsp,Chung-resurg,Park-inverted,EGGKPS-branches}. \\